osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install PI Adapter for Modbus TCP using Docker.md

 ### Remove REST access to the Docker container

-If you remove the `--network host` option from the docker run command, REST access is not possible from outside of the container.
-This may be valuable when you want to host an application in the same container as the Modbus TCP adapter, but you do not want external REST access enabled.
+If you remove the `--network host` option from the docker run command, REST access is not possible from outside the container.
+This may be of value where you want to host an application in the same container as OPC UA adapter but do not want to have external REST access enabled